- 1.01: Definitions

 - Continuing Education Program.
 A formal learning program with specific learning objectives relevant to the science or practice of Speech-Language Pathology or Audiology that is approved by a Board Recognized Entity;

 - Continuing Education Academic Course.
 A graduate level course relevant to the science or practice of Speech-Language Pathology or Audiology offered by an accredited university or institution of higher education; and

 - Continuing Education Publication.
-A published book, a chapter of a published book, and/or an article in a refereed journal or published by a Board Recognized Entity, where the book, chapter or article is relevant to the science or practice of Speech-Language Pathology or Audiology and is authored in whole or in part by the licensee and submitted as part of a Continuing Education requirement pursuant to 260 CMR 7.00.
+A published book, a chapter of a published book, and/or an article in a refereed journal or published by a Board Recognized Entity, where the book, chapter or article is relevant to the science or practice of Speech-Language Pathology or Audiology and is authored in whole or in part by the licensee and submitted as part of a Continuing Education requirement pursuant to 260 CMR 7.00: Continuing Education.